my system

 • custom squeezelite (my own fork offered on github )

-• advanced tuning measures (many of them you'll find in my tuning kit - sKit )
+• advanced tuning measures ( some are described on the blog some you'll find in tuning kit - sKit )

 Note:

-Some of you might also wonder why I am not using piCorePlayer myself even though I am
+Some of you might wonder why I am not using piCorePlayer, or any other audio streaming OS.

 Gustard A18